Graphic designer, dive instructor, and all round epic human, Harriet Spark

 What has been the most challenging part since you began embracing this type of lifestyle?

 Dealing with feeling overwhelmed and frustrated.
 Sometimes it feels like you’re just one person making these small actions but you have to remember that it’s these small actions combined and embraced by other individuals that will have the most impact.
 We can’t wait for the government to act (especially in today’s political climate!) so it’s up to us to make the changes we want to see.
-I’m also lucky to have a lot of people in my network who care about the same things I do, and that keeps me sane!
+I’m also lucky to have a lot of people in my network that care about the same things I do and that keep me sane!

 Who or what inspires you to do what you do on a daily basis?